 Tips to keep your AC drain line clear

-An important part of keeping your air conditioner running is keeping your AC drain line clear, which can be done with regular maintenance.
-Your air conditioner should be serviced by an HVAC professional twice a year, and during these routine visits, your technician will take action to keep your AC drain line clear.
+During these routine visits, your technician will inspect and clean air conditioner parts.
+This includes the condensate pan and condensate drain line.
 When an HVAC technician visits your home, they will clean the drip pan and check it for any leaks or water build-up.
 Plus, they’ll use traditional PVC pipe cleaner on the drain line to help prevent any potential clogs.

 Is your HVAC system still experiencing issues?